gracefullight/gracefullight.github.io/blog/2025/07/27/the-history-of-ai.md

   - ai
 ---

+> A **rational agent** is one that acts so as to achieve the best outcome or, when there is uncertainty, the best expected outcome

 ## The inception of artificial intelligence (1943–1956)

 - Warren McCulloch와 Walter Pitts (1943): 인공 신경망(artificial neuron model)을 제안.